 The main route of exposure to phosphorus is through the diet.
-Toxicological evaluation and dietary intake data indicate that both children and adult Australian and New Zealand consumers are unlikely to approach the UL set for phosphorus, at the high level of intake assuming use in formulated beverages (55-75% UL for children of the various age-groups and 65% UL for adult Australians 19 years and above and 60% UL for adult New Zealanders aged 19 years and above.
+Toxicological evaluation and dietary intake data indicate that both children and adult Australian and New Zealand consumers are unlikely to approach the UL set for phosphorus, at the 95th percentile of intake assuming use in formulated beverages (55-75% UL for children of the various age-groups and 65% UL for adult Australians 19 years and above and 60% UL for adult New Zealanders aged 19 years and above).

-For pregnant women a UL of 3.5 g/day was established.
-Females of childbearing age (16-44 years) had at high level of intake of 2.2 g/day when formulated beverages are consumed (65% UL).
+For pregnant women an UL of 3.5 g/day was established.
+The intake in females of childbearing age (16-44 years) at the 95th percentile intake was 2.2 g/day when formulated beverages are consumed (65% UL).
 For older adults (71 years and over) a lower UL was established of 3.0 g/day.
-This age group did not exceed the UL at the high level of intake (2.0 g/day for Australians or 65% UL and 1.8 g/day or 60% UL for New Zealanders, aged 71 and above).
+This age group did not exceed the UL at the 95th percentile intake (2.0 g/day for Australians or 65% UL and 1.8 g/day or 60% UL for New Zealanders, aged 71 and above).
 Therefore, dietary intake of phosphorus for consumers from all population groups is considered to be within the safe range of intake for both mean and high consumers.